How To Make Lash Shampoo

 We all have our tried-and-true shampoos for our hair, but how many of us have found a shampoo for our lashes?
 While you might think that lash shampoo is just an eye makeup remover, it is actually a product that is specifically formulated to cleanse the lash hairs as you would cleanse your actual hair.

-Lash shampoo is an ideal cleansing product for those with lash extensions in particular, as lash extensions require their own set of maintenance and care to ensure they last as long as possible in between appointments.
+Lash shampoo is an ideal cleansing product for individuals with lash extensions, as they require specific maintenance and care to ensure they last as long as possible between appointments.

-As opposed to eye makeup remover, lash shampoo is a gentle cleansing formula that is meant to wash away any excess makeup, dirt, or oils from the lashes that regular cleansing, and even eye makeup remover, might miss.
+Unlike eye makeup remover, lash shampoo is a gentle cleansing formula designed to remove excess makeup, dirt, and oils from the lashes that regular cleansing and even eye makeup remover may miss.

-It is an oil-free formula that will keep the lash bond of your extensions in place, yet thoroughly remove any buildup on or between the lashes.
+It is an oil-free formula that keeps the lash bond of your extensions in place while thoroughly removing any buildup on or between the lashes.

-When used with the proper tools, such as a disposable mascara spoolie or a small brush, the solution is able to get as close to the lash line as possible, providing a thorough clean that can often be missed with a swipe of an eye makeup remover.
+When used with the proper tools, such as a disposable mascara spoolie or a small brush, the solution can get as close to the lash line as possible, providing a thorough clean that can often be missed with a single swipe of an eye makeup remover.

-Lash shampoo is a cleanser that is meant to rid your lashes of any makeup, dirt, or oils, in a gentle and thorough way.
-While anyone can incorporate lash shampoo into their routine, it works particularly well for those with lash extensions to maintain their care while not breaking down the lash bond at a quicker rate.
+Lash shampoo is a cleanser designed to gently and thoroughly remove makeup, dirt, and oils from your lashes.
+While anyone can incorporate lash shampoo into their routine, it works particularly well for those with lash extensions, as it helps maintain their care while not breaking down the lash bond at a quicker rate.

-Lash shampoo is a product that is easy to make at home, using only baby shampoo, baking soda, and distilled water, and we have details below.
+Lash shampoo is a product that can be easily made at home using only baby shampoo, baking soda, and distilled water; details are provided below.

 What Is Lash Shampoo?